SimulPiscator/AirSane/README.md

 AirSane devices will appear as devices to add, click "Add".
-Wait until the device appears in the list of devices below, click the device, and choose "Install app" or "Open scanner" in order to install the Microsoft scanner app, or open it if has been installed.
+Wait until the device appears in the list of devices below, click the device, and choose "Install app" or "Open scanner" in order to install the Microsoft scanner app, or open it if has been installed before.

 ### Mopria client on Android
 As of version 1.4.10, the Mopria Scan App will detect all AirSane scanners and